Breadcrumb

 • develops information materials.

-The Social Insurance Institution disseminates knowledge about threats which contribute to accidents at work and occupational diseases, as well as ways of counteracting these threats by, inter alia, organising training, issuing brochures and leaflets with information about safety and protection of people in the work environment, participation in information campaigns, co-financing conferences, congresses and scientific symposia on safety in the work environment.
+The Social Insurance Institution disseminates knowledge about hazards causing accidents at work and occupational diseases, as well as ways of counteracting these threats by, inter alia, organising training, issuing brochures and leaflets with information about the safety and protection of people in the work environment, participation in information campaigns, co-financing conferences, congresses and scientific symposia on safety in the work environment.

 These activities are aimed to:

-• shape the right approach of employees and employers to safety in the workplace,
+• develop the proper approach of employees and employers to safety in the workplace,